sqtian/PALLAS_TPU_KERNEL_MATMUL/README.md

 ![Kernel 2 Performance](plots/performance_kernel_2.png)

-### Kernel 3: Implements block-based matrix multiplication using a 3D grid
+### Kernel 3: Block-based Matrix Multiplication using 3D Grid

-Previously the input matrices of size [block, M] or [M, block] are still loaded into VMEM.
+The previous approach still loads input matrices of size [block, M] or [M, block] into VMEM.
+A more efficient approach implements block-based matrix multiplication using a 3D grid instead of row/column splitting.
+This method defines block dimensions ['bm', 'bk', 'bn'] to partition the input and output matrices.
+The kernel code initializes `o_ref[...]` for each K iteration.
-One straightforward thought is to implement block-based matmul using a 3D grid, rather than the row/column split.
-We can define ['bm', 'bk', 'bn'] to split the input and output matrices.
-In the kernel code, we need to initialize the `o_ref[...]` for each iteration of K.

 ```
 def matmul_v3_block_kernel(a_ref, b_ref, o_ref):